liveblocks/liveblocks/packages/liveblocks-emails/README.md

   </a>
 </p>

-`@liveblocks/emails` provides pre-built functions to prepare thread or text mention notifications data as [React](https://reactjs.org/) or as HTML to be consumed in an email template.
+`@liveblocks/emails` provides a set of functions and utilities to make sending emails based on [Liveblocks](https://liveblocks.io) notification events easy.

 ## Installation